Apitegromab (SRK-015) is a laboratory-made monoclonal antibody that works to block the activation of a skeletal muscle protein called myostatin.

 The trial’s primary goals were measures of safety, and clinically meaningful changes in motor function or physical abilities based on the revised Hammersmith scale and the expanded Hammersmith functional motor scale (HFMSE).

 Six-month interim data from the TOPAZ trial showed that 67% of patients had at least a one-point increase in their Hammersmith scores, while 35% had scores increase by three or more points.
-Of note, increases of at least three points in Hammersmith scores are typically considered clinically meaningful.
+Increases of at least three points in Hammersmith scores are typically considered clinically meaningful.

 The data also showed a dose-related response in group 3 patients receiving the highest dose.
 Specifically, these participants had a mean average 5.6-point increase compared with an average 2.4-point increase in those given the lowest dose.
 HFMSE scores also continued to increase as treatment continued, according to the data.

 Top-line results from TOPAZ, released in April 2021, confirmed the six-month findings, with most participants showing stable or improved motor function.
 About a third of participants experienced clinically meaningful motor function improvements, or an increase of at least three points in HFMSE scores.
-These benefits were both more pronounced and more common among younger children, ages 2-6, with type 2 SMA (59%) as compared with older individuals — those ages 7-21 — with type 2 or 3 (22-31%).
+These benefits were both more pronounced and more common among younger children, ages 2–6, with type 2 SMA (59%) compared with older individuals, ages 7–21, with type 2 or 3 (22%–31%).

-The top-line data also showed a clear dose-response for the younger group, with average improvements of 7.1 points on the HFMSE for the higher dose and 5.3 points for the lower dose.
-Notably, the increases in HFMSE scores after one year were higher than those seen after six months.
+The top-line data also showed a clear dose response for the younger group, with mean average improvements of 7.1 points on the HFMSE for the higher dose and 5.3 points for the lower dose.
+The increases in HFMSE scores after one year were higher than those seen after six months.
 This indicates that apitegromab treatment can continually increase motor function over time, and suggests that these young children may experience further improvements.